r5d/fsfi/md/article/better-than-whatsapp.md

        <p><strong>Note</strong>: Since XMPP/Matrix allows you to have
-       your choice of apps instead of the ones mentioned above, please chose apps which support end to end encryption (<a href="https://omemo.top">OMEMO</a> for XMPP).
-The choices we mentioned have end to end encryption by default.</p>
+       your choice of apps instead of the ones mentioned above, please choose apps which support end-to-end encryption
+       (<a href="https://omemo.top">OMEMO</a> for XMPP).
+The choices we mentioned have end-to-end encryption by default.</p>
     </dd>
 </dl>